Griswold cast iron skillet. Simple identification guide using logos.

 Victor cast iron skillets were made by Griswold Manufacturing Co., Griswold made Victor skillets for around 50 years.
 Circa 1880s-1930s.

-If you have a piece of Victor ironware, I have written an identification guide to estimate the age of your pan.
+Do you have a piece of Victor ironware?
+I have written an identification guide to estimate the age of your pan.
 Click on the link to learn more.

 Iron Mountain

 Griswold made another lower-priced range of cast iron known as Iron Mountain.
-Unlike other cookware made by Griswold Manufacturing, the Iron Mountain range doe not have a logo or trademark on the ironware.
-This makes it hard to identify than other skillets
+Unlike other cookware made by Griswold Manufacturing, the Iron Mountain range does not have a logo or trademark on the ironware.
+Without any markings, it is harder for non-collectors to identify the skillets.

-But there are a few characteristics which the Iron Mountain skillet series have which can identify them.
+But there are a few characteristics that the Iron Mountain skillet series has that can identify them.
 Look for a rectangular hole in the handle.

-Griswold made Iron Mountain cast iron between the 1930s-1940s.
-Since Iron Mountain cast-iron was a budget line.
-It is probably not a surprise Iron Mountain skillets have a heat ring for use on older wood and coal ranges.
+Griswold made Iron Mountain cast iron between the 1930s and 1940s.
+Since Iron Mountain cast-iron was a budget line, it is probably not a surprise Iron Mountain skillets have a heat ring for use on older wood and coal ranges.

 Iron Mountain skillet